vermankit/react_login_sample_code/README.md

 # React_Basic Login Sample Code

-This sample application has the implementation of login feature using react and dotnetcore.
+This sample application has the implementation of login feature using react.